 What we like: Highly competitive freeride designs and class-leading satisfaction guarantee.

 Another standout in 4Frnt's lineup is their women’s-specific MSP CC, which is our top pick this season for female riders progressing their skills.
-The “CC” in the name is short for Contour Core technology: 4Frnt shifted the thickest and stiffest part of the core farther back to match the way most women generate power through a turn, which makes it easier to put pressure on the shovel of the ski and more readily initiate turns.
+The “CC” in the name is short for Contour Core technology.
+4Frnt shifted the thickest and stiffest part of the core farther back to match the way most women generate power through a turn, which makes it easier to put pressure on the shovel of the ski and more readily initiate turns.
 The unisex MSP lacks the Contour Core tech but is sold in two additional width options (91 and 107mm) for versatility both on and off piste.
-4Frnt's lineup is unapologetically geared toward the experienced all-mountain and backcountry crowds, and they only sell direct to consumer.
-But if you’re a confident rider and don’t mind shopping online, you likely won’t be disappointed.
+4Frnt's lineup is geared toward the experienced all-mountain and backcountry crowds, and they only sell direct to consumer.
+But if you’re a confident rider and don’t mind seeking them out, you likely won’t be disappointed.

 Coalition Snow